High prices no fix in wake of drought

 Despite cattle prices reaching record highs, producers right across Australia still have a long way to go to recover after up to nine years of drought.
 Cattle Council of Australia President Markus Rathsmann says that while the record high prices are helping in the recovery, they haven’t created a windfall for beef producers.

-“The cattle herd is going through a rebuild phase, which means producers aren’t selling much stock, so they’re not getting big returns,” he says.
+“The cattle herd is going through a rebuild phase,” he says.
+“This means producers aren’t selling much stock, so they’re not getting big returns.”

 Last year, the national herd was down nearly four and a half million cattle from a high of more than 29 million in 2013.
 Rathsmann says that it’s important the community recognises it will still take years for some producers to recover after up to nine long years of drought.